tekknolagi/tekknolagi.github.com/_posts/2020-10-01-compiling-a-lisp-7.md

   result = a + b;
 }
 ```

-but it's a little different because C has a divide between *statements* and
-*expressions*, whereas Lisp does not.

 It's *also* different because let-expressions do not make previous binding
 names available to expressions being bound.
 For example, the following program